Traveling to Iceland by Cruise Ship

 Photo from Exciting 2-Hour Akureyri City Walk with Food Tasting

-Depending on how long your cruise ship is staying in Akureyri, you’ll find plenty of incredible experiences to enjoy in North Iceland.
-If you only have a few hours, you won't regret spending some time exploring Akureyri itself.
+Akureyri is called the capital of North Iceland and serves as a great launching point for many exciting outdoor adventures.
+You’ll find plenty of incredible experiences to enjoy in North Iceland, and even if you only have a few hours, you won't regret exploring Akureyri itself.

-It's one of the most charming towns in Iceland, and you'll find plenty of things to do.
-You can join this exciting 2-hour Akureyri city walk to learn about this lovely town, which also includes a food tasting!
+You can join this exciting two-hour Akureyri city walk to learn about this lovely town, which also includes a food tasting.

-If you have a whole day, we recommend heading out to see some of the nature of North Iceland.
-The Lake Myvatn area is known for its diverse volcanic landscapes, with locations like the Dimmuborgir rock formations, the Namaskard geothermal area, and the Skutustadagigar pseudocraters.
+If you have a whole day, we recommend getting out of town to see some of the nature of North Iceland.
+The Lake Myvatn area is known for its diverse volcanic landscapes, with locations like the Dimmuborgir Rock Formations, the Namaskard Geothermal Area, and the Skutustadagigar Pseudocraters.

-You can explore with this 6-hour Lake Myvatn minibus tour.
-It offers easy pick-up by the Akureyri cruise harbor and brings you to all the main sights of the area.
-If you want to include a relaxing soak at the Myvatn Nature Baths, then this 8-hour Myvant tour includes a soak at this geothermal spa.
+You can explore with this six-hour Lake Myvatn minibus tour.
+It offers easy pick-up by the Akureyri cruise harbor and brings you to the main sights of the area.
+If you want to include a relaxing soak at the Myvatn Nature Baths, then this eight-hour Myvatn tour includes a soak at this geothermal spa.

 No matter how much time you have in Akureyri, there are plenty of ways to make the most of your visit.
 Whether you choose to explore the town's cultural and historical sights, unwind in a geothermal spa, or venture into the stunning landscapes of North Iceland, you’re sure to have an unforgettable experience.